teaching-sessions/full-stack-developer-80-20/source/full-stack-developer-journey.md

 Concepts that go the distance:

-You don't need to memorize is, just be comfortable with the conceptual knowledge.
+You don't need to memorize this, just be comfortable with the conceptual knowledge.

 [Base 2/Binary](https://en.wikipedia.org/wiki/Binary_number) - Why does an int only go to ~2 million?